 Like the water flooding into the courtyard, much of the family’s wealth is on display within the interior.
 In order to simultaneously show off their immense fortune without committing a social faux pas, the wily Hui merchants decked the inside of their homes with the finest brick sculptures, woodcuttings, and stone carvings that money could buy.
 From the roof-beams and the pillars to the windows and the doors, every element of the interior is blanketed in artistic splendour.
 To put that into perspective, historically the cost of a single high quality carving from a skilled artisan would be approximately equal to the price of an acre of land!

 These carvings are brimming with vivid images of animals, people, and flowers; each one ripe with deep symbolism.
 In particular, you’ll find that fluttering bats bedeck the halls of many Hui mansions, as the word for “bat” in Chinese is a homonym for “happiness”.
 Nowadays, the best places to visit beautifully preserved traditional Hui mansions is in Hongcun or Xidi.
 Located in Anhui province, these ancient villages were collectively made a UNESCO World Heritage Site in 1999.

-Try the traditional Hui style mansion hotels on our travel: Discover the Ancient Chinese Villages in the Huizhou Region
+Try the traditional Hui style mansion hotels on the tour: Explore the Ancient Chinese Villages in the Huizhou Region